-School cultures where talking about and managing emotions is an everyday occurrence allow children and young people to develop an emotional language.
+Setting cultures where talking about and managing emotions is an everyday occurrence, allow children and young people to develop an emotional language.
 This encourages children and young people to voice their feelings rather than acting them out.

-Helping children and young people learn to regulate their emotions does not have to be time consuming or complicated
+Self regulation is an important skill that impacts on every aspect of life even small changes can make a big difference going forward.
+Helping children and young people learn to regulate their emotions does not have to be time consuming or complicated.

 Getting parents and carers involved will make interventions more likely to succeed.
 You could signpost families to the free online Solihull Course.

 School Wellbeing Activity Programme (SWAP) - Free 6 week programme of evidence based lessons delivered in six one hour sessions.
 The programme is aimed at children aged 9-12 years old but can be adapted for other school age children.
 The four key themes are:

 The CARE animation is a short animation for all professional settings that recognises the importance of supporting children and young people’s mental health in settings, and offers a simple principle for staff to remember; CARE.
 (Curious, Approachable, Refer, Empathy).
 It is aimed at all professionals, including including support staff and those who may not have direct contact with young people.
 The animation can be used in one of the following ways:

 You can watch the CARE animation and download the accompanying guidance and poster at www.annafreud.org/careanimation.